We all know the “Silicon Valley” siren call:

 Unfortunately, this side of the startup founder equation is seldom talked about.
 Conveniently, you only hear about the unicorns, the big wins, and the overnight success stories.

 I no longer have any desire to start a startup (Yay!)

 Instead, I’ve selected a different path.
-I chose to stay micro (working on side-projects while still employed).
+I chose to stay employed.

 The formula is simple:

 - Find a job you adore (where the compensation meets or exceeds your needs)

 - Build fun projects on the side (limiting yourself to an hour or two each weekday outside of work)

 Giving up my startup obsession set me free